 You have probably seen or heard of shin guards and socks for soccer players, but how familiar are you with shin guard sleeves?
 Shin guard sleeves may be considered the unsung heroes of soccer equipment because although they are not always seen, they are very useful.
-Below we will explain why that is by covering the different types and their advantages.
+Below we will explain why shin guard sleeves are so helpful by covering the different types and their advantages.

 Benefits of Soccer Shin Guard Sleeves

-According to FIFA laws, shin guards must be worn and they must be covered.
+According to FIFA rules, shin guards must be worn, and they must be covered.
 This is where shin guard sleeves come in.
 Shin guard sleeves cover shin guards and, due to their compression, also keep shin guards in place.
-Shin guards wouldn't be very effective (or comfortable) if they constantly moved around beneath the sock.
+Shin guards wouldn’t be very effective (or comfortable) if they constantly moved around beneath the sock.
 In order to maximize the protection offered by shin guards, they need to remain in place while covering the shin and lower leg.
-Sleeves ensure that they do this while having the added benefit of increasing blood flow and keeping an athlete warm.
+Shin guard sleeves ensure that they do this while having the added benefit of increasing blood flow and keeping an athlete warm.

 Shin guard sleeves are typically worn over shin guards and beneath socks; however, there are some cases where sleeves can completely replace shin guards and socks.
 These sleeves, known as leg guards, combine the compression of sleeves with the padding of guards.

-When looking for shin guard sleeves, you'll want to consider the following:
+When shopping for shin guard sleeves, you'll want to consider the following:

 - What type of shin guard sleeve are you looking for?